 4. Can organizations use the GDPR compliance as a springboard into more effective overall data governance and security practices?

 The short answer is: yes!
 They not only can, they should.
 Without a doubt, the GDPR represents a unique chance to give your databases and data processes a clean-up to help organize your data more efficiently and set up long-term processes so it delivers the highest possible value.
-(Learn more about this approach in the blog post: Preparing for GDPR – Burden or Opportunity?)

 The GDPR should be viewed as a unique opportunity to turn your customer data, which may be spread around the business in different systems, departments and I hate to say, on an excel in someone’s computer, into revenue generating assets.